Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Implementation of a machine learning approach for the design of a multi-band gap LRM

 For fast on-demand resonator designs (Fig.~\ref{fig:cVAE_scheme}, right) we provide the trained decoder with requested dynamic properties.
-Samples from the standard Gaussian density in the latent space (shown in grey) each yield a different design, so that an arbitrary number of geometries can be generated.
+Random samples from the standard Gaussian density in the latent space (shown in gray) while keeping the requested attributes constant (in green) each yield a different design, so that an arbitrary number of geometries can be generated.
 For all the designs we predict the dynamic properties via the trained encoder, and take the samples with the lowest design error as the most promising candidates for the requested properties.
-These can then additionally be validated via the FEM software.
+Their accuracy can then additionally be validated via the FEM software.
+The cVAE code is available at \url{https://renkulab.io/projects/christian.donner/resonator-design}.